Safeguarding against fraud

 Fraudsters may steal a cardholder’s personal details to make unauthorized purchases or commit other types of fraud.

-Always use point-to-point encryption (P2PE) to protect card data during the transaction.
+Always use point-to-point encryption (P2PE) to keep card data safe during transactions.

-When processing a transaction, verify the card number, expiry date, and Card Security Code (CSC).
+When processing a payment, verify the card number, expiry date, and Card Security Code (CSC).

-Verify the customer's identity, especially if the shipping address differs from the billing address.
+If a customer is in a hurry or wants expedited shipping, verify their identity, especially if the shipping address is different from the billing address.

-Regularly review your transaction history to spot any suspicious patterns or irregularities.
+Regularly review your transaction history to spot any suspicious patterns!

-Encourage your team to always double-check large or unusual orders, and escalate any concerns for further review.
+Encourage them to double-check any large or unusual orders and escalate any concerns for further investigation.